What is an academic CV (or research CV)?

 After you finish drafting and revising your academic CV, you still need to ensure that your language is clear, compelling, and accurate and that it doesn’t have any errors in grammar, spelling, or punctuation.

 A good academic CV typically goes through at least three or four rounds of revision before it is ready to send out to university department faculty.
-Be sure to have a peer or CV editing service check your CV, academic resume, cover letter, and other application essay documents to ensure that there are no glaring errors or major room for improvement.
+Be sure to have a peer or CV editing service check your CV or academic resume, and get cover letter editing and application essay editing for your longer admissions documents to ensure that there are no glaring errors or major room for improvement.

 For professional editing services that are among the highest quality in the industry, send your CV and other application documents to Wordvice’s admissions editing services.
 Our professional proofreaders and editors will ensure that your hard work is reflected in your CV and help make your postgrad goals a reality.